 - Repetition of letters is possible when adding a prefix.
-Basically the point number 3 (do not change spelling) is to be followed even if the spelling results in double consonants after adding the prefix.
+Basically, point number 3 (do not change spelling) is to be followed even if the spelling results in double consonants after adding the prefix.

 - There are certain words that start with prefix but do not have any prefix added to them like the word Uncle.

 - Many Prefixes can have the same meaning such as ‘in’ ‘im’ ‘un’ all these prefixes mean ‘opposite of’ or ‘not’.